 One of the biggest and most successful Venture capital firms in the country is Helion Ventures and which has invested in over 75 start-ups while making 110 deals until now.
-It runs a company worth $605 (US) which is roughly equal to 4021 crore INR.
-This is an India focused company which invests in outsourcing, Internet, mobile, healthcare, financial services and education sectors and domains.
-When it comes to exits, its biggest portfolio companies include Makemytrip, along with taxi booking service TaxiForSure and bus booking service RedBus which were later acquired by Ola the cab service and Naspers Group respectively.
+It runs a company worth $605 (US) which is roughly equal to 4021 crores INR.
+This is an India-focused company that invests in outsourcing, Internet, mobile, healthcare, financial services, and education sectors and domains.
+When it comes to exits, its biggest portfolio companies include Makemytrip, along with taxi booking service TaxiForSure and bus booking service RedBus which were later acquired by Ola the cab service, and Naspers Group respectively.

-Indian Angel Network is a platform (not a VC) which has a network of over 400 angel investors in the country, and has made 92 deals so far across the globe, investing in 88 companies since its inception in 2006.
+Indian Angel Network is a platform (not a VC) that has a network of over 400 angel investors in the country and has made 92 deals so far across the globe, investing in 88 companies since its inception in 2006.
 Since this is a network platform for angel investors as opposed to a single VC firm, this has a wide spectrum of portfolio companies and angel investors alike.
-Styledotme the fashion wear enterprise, rankjunction the online education firm, hashcube, the gaming enterprise are just some of the portfolio companies which have benefitted from this platform.
+Styledotme the fashion wear enterprise, tank Junction the online education firm, cash cube, and the gaming enterprise are just some of the portfolio companies which have benefitted from this platform.

-Sequoia capital has the unicorns of IT industry under it’s portfolio.
-This firm has invested in companies like Dropbox, Truecaller, Freecharge, BYJU’s, JustDial, Zomato and many more.
+Sequoia Capital has the unicorns of the IT industry under its portfolio.
+This firm has invested in companies like Dropbox, Truecaller, Freecharge, BYJU, JustDial, Zomato, and many more.

 Top 5 Indian companies that have raised VC money

-Well known as the go to brand for e-commerce in India, Flipkart is definitely highly capitalized being valued at almost over $15 Billion.
+Well known as the go-to brand for e-commerce in India, Flipkart is highly capitalized being valued at almost over $15 Billion.
 The company has given preference to its mobile model seeing enormous potential in the same.
-It has its Headquarters in Bangalore and has sold over 8 million items during its Big Billion day sale alone!.
+It has its Headquarters in Bangalore and has sold over 8 million items during its Big Billion Day sale alone!
 Major acquisitions this year include FX Mart, Appiterate, and AdIQuity.
-Accel Partners, Morgan Stanley and a row of others have invested in this company.
+Accel Partners, Morgan Stanley, and a row of others have invested in this company.

-This comes close on the heels of Flipkart and is valued at half of Flipkart’s value of $6.5 billion.
-Snapdeal has acquired Letsgomo Labs, RupeePower and Reduce Data amongst others.
-Bessemer Venture Partners, Intel Capital, Saama Capital have invested in this company.
+This comes close on the heels of Flipkart and is valued at half of Flipkarts value of $6.5 billion.
+Snapdeal has acquired Letsgomo Labs, RupeePower, and Reduce Data amongst others.
+Bessemer Venture Partners, Intel Capital, and Saama Capital have invested in this company.